rodneyshupe/Cookbook/Recipes/Salads/SimpleColeslaw.rst

 Directions
 ----------

-1. Whisk mayonnaise, sugar, lemon juice, vinegar, pepper, and salt together in a small bowl until smooth and creamy.
+1. Whisk the mayonnaise, sugar, lemon juice, vinegar, pepper, and salt together in a small bowl until smooth and creamy.
-2. Add coleslaw mix to medium bowl.
-Pour dressing mixture over mix and toss to combine.
+2. Add the coleslaw mix to a medium bowl, pour the dressing over it, and toss to combine.